You may have heard of the consumer finance expert who extols the use of the envelope system for savings.

 Once you have activated your card, you can load funds and start spending.
 You can also begin to establish your sub-accounts.

-Here’s one way to organize.
+Here’s one way to organize:

-Deposit your funds to your main account.
+First, deposit funds to your main account.

-Set up sub-accounts for rent, for necessities you pay online (utilities, insurance, and the rest), another for discretionary (fun) spending, and then one more for “rainy day” savings.
+Second, set up sub-accounts for rent, for necessities you pay online (utilities, insurance, and the rest), another for discretionary (fun) spending, and then one more for “rainy day” savings.

 Plan to redistribute money from your main account to each of those envelopes.
 You will use your main account to hold all of the funds you need for in-person purchases of necessities.
 The primary account is going to be your go-to card for gas, for groceries, and for all of your have-to spends.

 Leave the other cards at home.
 You will arrange to send your rent by an electronic means (Venmo, ACH, or some other method).